tjvantoll/articles/airbnb/article.md

 java.lang.Math.min(3, 4)
 ```

-If you’ve developed iOS or Android app using any cross-platform framework, you know just how often you need to access some random API to tweak the behavior of your app.
-You might not need `java.lang.Math.min`, but you might want to tweak the status bar, mess with the built-in keyboard functionality, or build [an entire plugin](https://market.nativescript.org/) that abstracts these APIs for others.
+If you’ve developed iOS or Android app using any cross-platform framework, you know just how often you need to access native APIs to tweak the behavior of your app.
+You probably don’t need `java.lang.Math.min`, but you might want to tweak your app’s status bar, tweak how your app interacts with the keyboard, or build [an entire plugin](https://market.nativescript.org/) for your app that abstracts these APIs for others.

-And it’s not just the APIs themselves that make this approach so appealing.
-With NativeScript you get to keep your code in one language—JavaScript (or TypeScript if that’s your thing).
-Consolidating languages means less context shifting, better tool reuse (prettier, linting, etc), and that you get to stay in one IDE.
+Writing your code in one language means has some auxillary benefits as well, such as less context shifting, better tool reuse (prettier, linting, etc), and that you get to stay in one IDE.
 The advantages are appealing enough that Airbnb was trying to recreate a NativeScript-like approach in late 2017.

 > “We began to investigate automatically generating bridge code from TypeScript definitions towards the end of 2017 but it was too little too late.”

 All that said, it’s not like NativeScript’s bridging approach is perfect.
 Although you can write native code in JavaScript using NativeScript, there’s a definite learning curve to figure out [NativeScript’s bridging conventions](https://docs.nativescript.org/angular/core-concepts/accessing-native-apis-with-javascript) once you move beyond simple one-line examples.
 (Look through the [source code of the NativeScript core modules](https://github.com/NativeScript/NativeScript/tree/master/tns-core-modules) if you want to see what that looks like at scale.)

-Furthermore, even though allows you to write your code in one language, you’ll still need iOS and Android development expertise if you want to write non-trivial native code for your applications.
-And React Native is better tailored to apps that need a large amount of native code, as native developers have the ability to write in their preferred language directly.
+Furthermore, even though NativeScript allows you to write your code in one language, you’ll still need iOS and Android development expertise if you want to write non-trivial native code for your applications.
+And React Native is better tailored to apps that need a large amount of native code, as native developers prefer to write in native languages rather than JavaScript or TypeScript.

-To continue our conversation of native APIs, let’s shift the discussion to how each framework handles types.
+We feel that NativeScript’s sweet spot is in apps that need the ability to easily leverage native code in their apps, but still want the majority of their apps driven by cross-platform friendly JavaScript or TypeScript code.
+But there’s more than just the ability to access native APIs that’s relevant to this discussion, let’s move on to discuss another common pain point when working with these frameworks—type safety.

 ## Type safety